abesco/gamedevtycoon-mods-ultimatelib/README.md

 =============================
 MODULES:
 --------------
-- NameGenerator - Name generation for games, characters, companys etc.
-- VisualTweaks [BETA] - Tweak library for the UI
-- Research - API for adding Lab researchs and one off staff researchs
+**Configuration**
+Provides special functionality for enhancing the in-game settings UI by providing possibility to add custom content and settings items

+**Contracts**
+Simplify access to specific game contracts

+**Dialog**
-- Dialog - Simplify creation of GDT modal dialogs (i.e. for usage in popup menus)
+Simplify creation of GDT modal dialogs (i.e. for usage in popup menus)

+**Elements**
+Simplify access to specific $DOM elements

+**NameGenerator**
+Name generation for games, characters, companys etc.

+**Notifications**
+Allows to manipulate / optimize the in-game settings notification system

+**PopupMenu**
-- PopupMenu - Simplify the creation of GDT popup menu entries
+Simplify the creation of GDT popup menu entries

-- Elements - Simplify access to specific $DOM elements
-- Configuration - Provides special functionality for enhancing the in-game settings UI by providing possibility to add custom content and settings items
+**Publishers**
+Allows to create / add publishers to the game

+**Research**
+API for adding Lab researchs and one off staff researchs

+**Storage**
+API for global settings storage using the same GDT's local storage, but logically separated

+**Utils**
+Utility library with useful functions for your code

+**VisualTweaks**
+Tweak library for the UI

+**Important Note**
-*all modules subject to change and currently constantly under development
+All modules are subject to change and under constant development

 LICENSES:
 --------------